NGsHjodra/TFT-World-Finalist-Analysis-Pipeline/README.md

 Traits and units are structured as nested objects for flexible querying.
 But you can also flatten them more if you prefer a more traditional schema.
 With the current schema, you can easily query for trait usage and item distribution.
+Sceduling those queries in BigQuery will allow you to analyze the data over time.

 ## 🚀 Deployment